mindplace/mindplace.github.io/_posts/2016-07-07-bitly-clone.md

 ---

 I built a nifty little [Bitly](bitly.com) clone in Rails to practice building an API backend.
-(The repo is here: [Bitly clone code](https://github.com/mindplace/bitly_clone)).
+(The repo is [here](https://github.com/mindplace/bitly_clone)).
 It was similar to what my team built for [Curator](https://github.com/mindplace/Curator) and it was nice to find reaffirmation in how straightforward it is to create this kind of web structure in Rails.
 Let's jump into the code.

 The program flow is straightfoward.
 There's only three routes: